hang-chuan-wei/hang-chuan-wei.github.io/_pages/about.md

 News
 ======

-- **[July.
+- **[Jul.
 2025]** Our paper about Environmental-driven Fabrication presented in CAAD Futures 2025 at Hong Kong University.
-- **[July.
+- **[Jul.
 2025]** I give a talk about Probiotic Modelling at School of Design, SUSTech in Shenzhen.
-- **[June.
+- **[Jun.
 2025]** We present the prototype of Probiotic Intervention at London Design Biennale 2025.
 - **[May.
 2025]** We present our research project about Probiotic Intervention at Towards Integrative Design Symposium at Innsbruck University.

 Education